-TurboTax is arguably the name in personal tax preparation software, and its developer — Intuit — charges accordingly.
-You’ll pay top-dollar for this one, but users and experts alike seem to think it’s worth it.
-It scores kudos in almost every category, from user experience to being able to import many employer tax IDs.
-You can take pictures of your W-2 forms and 1099 forms rather than type in all the information they include, risking typos and mistakes.
-There’s an “Expense Finder” feature if you’re self-employed and must file Schedule C. It can lift potentially tax-deductible expenditures directly from your bank account and categorize them, add them up and input them accordingly.
+TurboTax is arguably the name in personal tax preparation software, and its developer—Intuit—charges accordingly.
+You’ll pay top dollar for this one, but users and experts alike seem to think it’s worth it.
+It scores kudos in almost every category, from user experience to being able to import a good many employer tax IDs.
+You can take pictures of your W-2s and 1099 forms rather than type in all the information they include, risking typos and mistakes.
+There’s an “Expense Finder” feature if you’re self-employed and must file Schedule C. It can lift potentially tax-deductible expenditures directly from your bank account and categorize them, add them up, and input them accordingly.
 The 2019 version will search more than 350 tax deductions and credits for you to see if you qualify after you enter your personal information.

 The software engages you much as a professional would with questions and guidance, although some pop-up messages can be a bit chirpy and possibly jarring when you’re concentrating.
 Think comments like “You’re doing great!” interspersed with questions designed to dig your tax data out of you.

 If you get confused or otherwise hit a brick wall, TurboTax offers experts to chat with if you use the online version.
 It also has a “SmartLook” feature that will put you face-to-face with a tax expert, and it offers audit support.
 And if TurboTax makes a mathematical goof?
 They’ll pay all associated IRS penalties on your behalf.
 They also offer free audit support.

-H&R Block Premium does just about everything that TurboTax does at a slightly less cost.
+H&R Block Premium does just about everything that TurboTax does at just slightly less cost.
 So why does it drop to second place?
 It’s mostly a matter of opinion.
 Reviewers and users tend to clap for TurboTax first, but it’s a very close race.

 H&R Block is chatty and friendly, too, asking questions and deciphering your answers as you prepare your tax return.
 But H&R Block isn’t always as efficient at deciphering your answers.
 You might hit that brick wall more often, but you can either dig for informational answers in the Help window or solicit unlimited live professional tax advice through the website.